gazmull/eros-bot/commands/kamihime/info.md

 ## Emoji Reacts To Interact

-:frame_photo: — Toggle image
+🖼 — Toggle image

-:arrows_counterclockwise: — **only for kamihime/weapon**— See Kamihime / Weapon
+🔄 — **only for kamihime/weapon**— See Kamihime / Weapon

 ## Examples